Back to Blog

 Best Practices

-Treating ISO 42001 certification as EU AI Act compliance.
-While overlap exists, ISO 42001 certification alone doesn't ensure EU AI Act compliance.
+• Treating ISO 42001 as EU AI Act compliance: Overlap exists but certification alone doesn't ensure compliance

-Overlooking continuous monitoring obligations.
-Both frameworks emphasize ongoing monitoring rather than one-time assessments.
+• Overlooking continuous monitoring: Both frameworks emphasize ongoing assessment

 The Future of AI Governance

-This convergence suggests ISO 42001 may become increasingly valuable as a global governance baseline upon which jurisdiction-specific requirements layer.
-Organizations with strong ISO 42001 foundations will likely find adapting to emerging regulations easier.
+Other jurisdictions are developing EU AI Act-influenced regulations: Brazil, Canada, South Korea, Singapore.
+This convergence suggests ISO 42001 may become increasingly valuable as a global baseline upon which jurisdiction-specific requirements layer.

-The AI governance profession itself is maturing rapidly.
-According to the IAPP's 2025 AI Governance Profession Report, dedicated AI governance roles increased 156% year-over-year, with Chief AI Officer positions becoming commonplace in large organizations.
+The AI governance profession is maturing rapidly.
+According to the IAPP's 2025 report, dedicated AI governance roles increased 156% year-over-year, with Chief AI Officer positions becoming commonplace.

 Key Takeaways

-1. The EU AI Act and ISO 42001 serve different purposes: One is binding legislation focused on product safety; the other is a voluntary standard focused on management systems.
+1. Different purposes: EU AI Act is binding legislation for product safety; ISO 42001 is voluntary for management systems

-3. Integrated approaches maximize efficiency: Organizations treating these as separate compliance exercises miss significant synergies.
+3. Integrated approaches maximize efficiency: Don't treat these as separate exercises

-4. ISO 42001 can provide foundations for EU AI Act compliance: Organizations implementing ISO 42001 first often find EU AI Act compliance easier.
+4. ISO 42001 can provide EU AI Act foundations: Organizations implementing ISO 42001 first often find EU AI Act compliance easier

-6. AI governance is continuous, not one-time: Neither framework treats compliance as a checkpoint to pass.
+5. AI governance is continuous: Neither framework is a one-time checkpoint

 Next Steps